 Ashley Judd is well known for starring in both box office hits and for turning in unforgettable performances in fine independent films.
 From her debut in Sundance Film Festival grand jury prize winner, Ruby In Paradise, to Where the Heart Is, Simon Burch, Helen, De-Lovely, and Divine Secrets of the Ya-Ya Sisterhood, her films tell very personal stories-- which is exactly what Judd does when she is not making movies.
 But the stories she tells are not about being a Golden Globe and Emmy-nominated actress or about making People magazine's “50 Most Beautiful People” list three times.

 Judd is a feminist and social justice humanitarian.
-She has been working internationally, with NGO’S, grass roots organizations, governments, and supranational bodies since 2004.
-Presently, she serves as Global Goodwill Ambassador for UNFPA, is the Global Ambassador for Population Services International, and also for Polaris Project.
+She has been working internationally, with NGO’s, grassroots organizations, governments, and supranational bodies since 2004.
+Presently, she serves as Global Goodwill Ambassador for UNFPA, the Global Ambassador for Population Services International, and also for Polaris Project.
 She serves on the Advisory Boards of International Center for Research on Women, Apne Aap Worldwide, and Demand Abolition.
 She is Chairperson of the Women’s Media Center Speech Project: Curbing Abuse, Expanding Freedom.
 She has also served as a board member for Population Services International (PSI) and as Global Ambassador for YouthAIDS.

-She frequently serves as a panelist at international conferences and is a sought after public speaker.
-Her book, All That Is Bitter and Sweet, details her visits to grassroots programs in 13 countries, was a New York Times bestseller.
+She frequently serves as a panelist at international conferences and is a sought-after public speaker.
+Her book, All That Is Bitter and Sweet, details her visits to grassroots programs in 13 countries and was a New York Times bestseller.